k0retux/fuddly/docs/source/packaging.rst

 .. note:: A side effect of this is that fuddly cannot differentiate between 2 python modules defining objects with
           the same name and a module and an object in the data folder sharing the same name.

+Similarly, samples have a priority/load order.
+They are loaded from a module first, then the user's ``imported_data`` folder in fuddly's data folder.
+When files have the same name in different locations, the latest will override earlier files, i.e. the user's ``imported_data`` folder override any other sample with the same name.

 Fuddly